syncfusion-content/wpf-docs/wpf/DataGrid/Search.md

 ---
 layout: post
-title: WPF DataGrid Search | Syncfusion
+title: WPF DataGrid Search and Highlight | Syncfusion
-description: How to perform search and filtering in WPF DataGrid.
+description: How to perform search and filter the data in WPF DataGrid.
+Search highlight appearance can be customized.
 platform: wpf
 control: SfDataGrid
 documentation: ug
 ---

-# Search
+# WPF DataGrid - Search and Highlight

 DataGrid control allows you to search the data displayed in the SfDataGrid.
 You can search the data by using [SearchHelper.Search](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SearchHelper~Search.html) method.